mickeymouseandgoofey/password_manager/README.md

    Download from postgresql.org/downloads
    During setup:

    Set a password for the postgres superuser
    Leave port as 5432
    Install pgAdmin (optional)
    Verify PostgreSQL is running via services.msc

+*** Note - you should find the location of the installation (usually C: programs\postrgress) and find the BIN folder.
+Copy that file path and add to your PATH evnronment variable!
+(Google it!)

 🛠 Create DB and User